djitz/pcf-study-notes/files/09-Blue-Green-Deployments.md

 - What other design implications does running at least two versions of the same time have on your application?
 > Changes need to be backwards compatible and non-destructive

+### pluralsight exercise questions

+- How would a rollback situation be handled using a blue-green deployment?

+- What other design implications does running at least two versions at the same time have on your applications?
+Do you do blue-green deployments today?
+How is this different?